 Cytomegalovirus (CMV) retinitis is the most common serious manifestation of CMV infection among HIV-infected persons.[,] In HIV-infected adults, CMV disease almost always represents reactivation with dissemination in persons with latent CMV infection.
 In the United States, the likelihood of having established CMV infection varies based on the mode of HIV acquisition, with positive anti-CMV IgG antibodies found in greater than 90% of homosexual men, 70% of injection-drug users, and 50% of heterosexuals who do not inject drugs.
 The risk of developing CMV retinitis depends on the degree of immunosuppression.
 Prior to the widespread use of effective antiretroviral therapy, approximately 30% of patients with AIDS would develop CMV retinitis.
+Among HIV-infected persons, CMV can cause a broad array of clinical manifestations, including retinitis, esophageal ulcers, colitis, and encephalitis.
 Multiple studies have shown that most patients with CMV retinitis have a CD4 count less than 50 cells/mm3.[,] Investigators have also identified HIV RNA levels greater than 100,000 copies/ml and disseminated Mycobacterium avium complex as risk factors for the development of CMV retinitis.
 In the modern era with widespread use of potent antiretroviral therapy, the incidence of CMV retinitis has declined dramatically, with most contemporary cases involving patients who are not taking antiretroviral therapy or have repeatedly failed antiretroviral therapy.
 The most reliable and effective way to prevent HIV-infected patients from developing CMV retinitis is to use antiretroviral therapy and maintain a CD4 count greater than 100 cells/mm3.
 This discussion will not address additional issues related to the prevention of and screening for CMV retinitis.

 Clinical Manifestations of CMV Retinitis